sethmcknight/quantic-msse-easy-park-plus/anti-patterns.md

     - park(), getSlotNumFromRegNum(), getSlotNumFromRegNumEv() use -1.
     - Recommendation: This is acceptable if used consistently and documented.
 Callers like parkCar() and slotNumByReg() already check for -1.
 However, using None or exceptions can sometimes be more Pythonic for "not found" or error states, as it avoids overloading a valid integer value (though -1 is unlikely to be a valid slot ID here).

+**✅ RESOLVED: This anti-pattern has been completely resolved through State Pattern implementation.
+The new ParkingLot class now uses Optional[int] for method returns (None for not found), and the State Pattern eliminates all magic number usage.
+All legacy code sections that used -1 as a magic number have been refactored to use consistent None returns.
+Tests have been updated to expect None instead of -1, confirming the elimination of magic numbers.**

 ## Vehicle.py and ElectricVehicle.py
 - all good